Skip to main content

 When using social connections, the sign-up and sign-in flows are equivalent.
 If a user doesn't have an account and tries to sign in, an account will be made for them, and vice versa.

 The easiest way to add social connections to your Clerk app is by using prebuilt views.
-If you need more control, you can build a custom OAuth flow with the Clerk API.
+If you require more control over the logic, you can build a custom OAuth flow using the Clerk API.

 Enable a social connection